MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 ```

 ## Using Required Function Choice Behavior
-The "Required"" behavior forces the model to call the provided functions.
+The "Required" behavior forces the model to call the provided functions.
 This is useful for scenarios when the AI model must call specific functions to obtain the required information from
 specified functions rather than from it's own knowledge.

 > [!NOTE]
-The behavior advertise functions in the first request to the AI model only and stops sending them in subsequent requests to prevent an infinite loop where the model keeps calling functions repeatedly.
+> The behavior advertise functions in the first request to the AI model only and stops sending them in subsequent requests to prevent an infinite loop where the model keeps calling functions repeatedly.

 Here, we specify that the AI model must call the `GetWeatherForCity` function to obtain the weather forecast for the city of Boston, rather than guessing it based on its own knowledge.
 The model will first call the `GetWeatherForCity` function to retrieve the weather forecast.